MPesin/internship-backend-service/README.md

 - Admin

 Each company has one _Company Admin_ and can have several _Recruiters_.
-The _Admin_ role can only be created manually by the owner of the server.
+The _Admin_ role can only be created manually by the owner of the service.

 #### Companies